Predictive Feature Caching for Training-free Acceleration of Molecular Geometry Generation: Experiments

-As a base model, we utilize SemlaFlow \citep{irwin_semlaflow_2025} and use pretrained weights provided by the authors for both the QM9 and GEOM Drugs dataset.
-Unless explicitly stated otherwise, we use the default hyperparameters of the model reported for each of the datasets.
-All metrics for SemlaFlow presented below are calculated by sampling from the distribution of molecule sizes in the test set, and then generating molecules with the sampled number of atoms by integrating the trained ODE with an Euler solver \citep{irwin_semlaflow_2025}.
-SemlaFlow is not implemented with a fixed batch size, but rather sorts samples into buckets of similarly sized molecules to avoid significant padding for more efficient processing.
-Unless stated otherwise, we sample 10,000 molecules over 3 random seeds.
-All subsequent experiments are run on a single NVIDIA H100 PCIe GPU.
+As a base models, we use SemlaFlow \citep{irwin_semlaflow_2025}, Tabasco \citep{vonessen_tabasco_2025}, FLOWR \citep{cremer_flowr_2025} and FLOWR.root \citep{cremer_flowrroot_2026}, and use the pretrained weights provided by the authors for all datasets.
+Unless explicitly stated otherwise, we use the default hyperparameters reported in the respective papers.
+For the Tabasco model, we choose 50 steps as the base configuration, as ablations in \citet{vonessen_tabasco_2025} demonstrate that ``additional steps have no effect on molecular quality'', see \autoref{app:inference_hyperparameters}.
+All metrics presented in the subsequent experiments are calculated by sampling from the distribution of molecule sizes in the test set, followed by generating molecules with the sampled number of atoms through integration of the trained ODE.
+For conditional geometry generation, 10,000 molecules are sampled over three random seeds, while for structure-based generation, 100 ligands are sampled per pocket in the test set.
+All experiments are conducted on a single NVIDIA H100 PCIe GPU.